12 Reasons to Visit Saxon Switzerland National Park [in 2025]

 So here are 12 reasons why you should take a weekend off and visit the stunning Saxon Switzerland National Park.

-1. Find unique rock formations
+1. Admire unique rock formations

-Saxon Switzerland National Park is the only rock national park in Germany and it offers some stunning views of unique rock formations.
-The park extends over 93.5 square kilometers so there are many places to discover.
-I had limited time so I couldn’t check them all but there are three of them worth mentioning.
+Saxon Switzerland National Park is the only rock national park in Germany, and it offers some stunning views of unique rock formations.
+The park extends over 93.5 square kilometers, so there are many places to discover.
+I had limited time, so I couldn’t check them all, but there are three of them worth mentioning.

 Bastei is the most scenic and famous spot in the national park.
-Unfortunately, this means lots of people visiting.
+Unfortunately, this means lots of people are visiting.
 Nevertheless, you should plan a stop here.
 The views pay off for all the inconvenience caused by the crowds.
-Tall rock formations of all shapes and sizes rise between the trees creating a unique panorama.
-Check out also the ruins of the Neurathen Castle.
-The 2€ entrance fee is absolutely worth it.
+Tall rock formations of all shapes and sizes rise between the trees, creating a unique panorama.
+Check out also the Neurathen Castle ruins.
+The small entrance fee is absolutely worth it.
 Keep reading for more info on Bastei Bridge.

 2. Enjoy panoramic views

 Lilienstein is definitely less frequented by visitors, probably also due to its location.
 It is less accessible unless you are traveling by car.
-The fact that it’s less-visited is one of the reasons why I would recommend it.
+The fact that it’s less visited is one of the reasons why I would recommend it.
 Here you can enjoy the beauty of nature and the silence even more.

 3. Walk on a spectacular bridge

-Bastei bridge (Basteibrücke in German) is a bridge located on the rock formation with the same name.
-The bridge became a famous tourist attraction already in 1824 when it was still made of wood.
+Bastei Bridge (Basteibrücke in German), is a bridge located on the rock formation with the same name.
+The bridge became a famous tourist attraction already in 1824, when it was still made of wood.
 The sandstone bridge as it appears today was built in 1851.

 You can reach this place within a 20-minute hike from the nearby town of Rathen, on the river Elbe.
-The town is connected with the train station of Kurort Rathen, on the other side of the river.
-One peculiar thing about this whole region is that there are very few bridges over the Elbe so you can only cross the river by boat.
+The town is connected with the train station of Kurort Rathen, on the opposite side of the river.
+One peculiar thing about this whole region is that there are very few bridges over the Elbe, so you can only cross the river by boat.
 There are many crossing points in the main towns along the river.

-4. Elbe River: view from the top, on the ferry or kayaking
+4. Elbe River: view from the top, on the ferry, or kayaking

 If you want to join a cruise from Bad Schandau, check out this 4-hour Saxon Switzerland Boat Trip or this lovely 1.5-hour Saxon Switzerland Steamer Tour.